The International Arbitration Review: India

 The ACI will have the responsibility of grading arbitral institutions on the basis of various criteria including infrastructure, the quality and calibre of the arbitrators, performance and compliance with time limits for the disposal of domestic or international commercial arbitration as may be specified in the ACI's regulations.

-At the time of writing this chapter, the ACI has as yet not been set up; nor has the Council of the ACI been constituted or regulations formulated.
-There is much scepticism among practitioners as to whether this will impede the arbitral process or make the same more efficient.
+At the time of writing this chapter, the ACI has as yet not been set up but draft rules governing the functioning of the ACI have been floated by the government, inviting comments on the same from various stakeholders.
+There is much scepticism among practitioners as to whether this will impede the arbitral process or make it more efficient.
 A lot will realistically depend upon how the ACI functions.

 ii Arbitration developments in local courts